-Head shaking is not as common in cats as it is with dogs.
-When it does occur it almost always relates to a problem with the ears, requiring a trip to the veterinarian.
+Head shaking is not as common in cats as it is with dogs and when it does occur it almost always relates to a problem with the ears.

-Aside from the risk of permanent hearing loss, most causes of head shaking relate to discomfort due to itching and inflammation.
-As your cat scratches his ears and shakes his head, he risks further aggravating the problem by inducing an ear hematoma, which is a blood-filled pocket caused by a broken blood vessel in the ear.
+Most causes of head shaking relate to discomfort due to itching and inflammation.
+As the cat scratches his ears and shakes his head, he risks further aggravating the problem by inducing an ear hematoma, which is a blood-filled pocket caused by a broken blood vessel in the ear.

-Ear mites – One of the most common causes of head shaking is due to ear mites.
-This tiny, spider like parasites live in the ear causing intense itching and discomfort to your cat.
+One of the most common causes of head shaking is due to ear mites.
+These tiny, spider-like parasites live in the ear causing intense itching and discomfort to your cat.
 Typical symptoms include head shaking, a reddish/brown discharge from the ear, odour, coffee like grounds in the ear and bleeding.

-Treatment of ear mites includes anti-parasitic medication to kill the mites, removal of the discharge and possibly steroids to reduce inflammation and antibiotics to treat secondary bacterial infection.
-All pet bedding should be washed at the same time.
+Anti-parasitic medication to kill the mites, removal of the discharge and possibly steroids to reduce inflammation and antibiotics to treat a secondary bacterial infection.
+Wash all pet bedding at the same time.

-If you suspect your cat has a foreign object lodged in his ear, please take him to a veterinarian, poking around in the ears can result in permanent hearing loss.
-Removal of the object with forceps if it is within reach and/or rinsing out the ear (irrigation) with a saline solution are both effective in removing foreign objects.
-Antibiotic ointment will then be applied to the affected area.
+Removal of the object with forceps if it is within reach and/or rinse out the ear (irrigation) with a saline solution Antibiotic ointment will then be applied to the affected area.

-Insect bites or stings – Most insect bites and stings occur on the face and paws of your cat, bee stings, and ant bites being the most common culprits.
+Most insect bites and stings occur on the face and paws of your cat.
+Bee stings, and ant bites being the most common culprits.
 Some cats will have a localised reaction to the bite or sting resulting in itching, swelling and possibly head shaking.

-Treatment is usually not necessary as the majority of insect bites and stings are harmless.
-Itching and swelling managed by either applying an ice pack, local steroids or administration of Benadryl (an antihistamine).
-In rare cases, your cat can have an anaphylactic reaction, which is a life-threatening allergic response.
+Most insect bites will not require treatment.
+Itching and swelling managed by either applying an ice pack, local steroids or antihistamines.
+In rare cases, the cat can have an anaphylactic reaction, which is a life-threatening allergic response.
 Urgent veterinary attention is needed to treat this.